-ESG Comparative Guide - - Singapore
+ESG Comparative Guide

 Institutional investors and activist shareholders play a key role in influencing a company's ESG strategy and, by extension, in shaping the ESG landscape in Singapore.

 First, various institutional investors in Singapore have committed to reducing the net carbon emissions attributable to their portfolios and are seeking out sustainable investments to add to their portfolio.
 This in turn encourages companies looking to attract investments to do likewise.
-For example, Temasek Holdings and various major banks and funds in Singapore (eg, DBS, UOB, Morgan Stanley and BlackRock) have integrated ESG considerations into their investment decisions, and have developed structured and comprehensive due diligence frameworks for the selection of sustainable investments or investments in companies with a sound and robust ESG strategy and performance.
+For example, Temasek Holdings and various major banks and funds in Singapore (eg, DBS, UOB, Morgan Stanley and BlackRock) have:

+- developed structured and comprehensive due diligence frameworks for the selection of sustainable investments or investments in companies with a sound and robust ESG strategy and performance.

-Second, institutional investors have also introduced and implemented various programmes to help their portfolio companies to transform their businesses to be more sustainable.
+Second, institutional investors have also introduced and implemented various programmes to help portfolio companies to transform their businesses to be more sustainable.
 For example, through the Stewardship Asia Centre, Temasek Holdings has sought to create awareness of ESG-related concerns and build up capability to address these concerns through research, education, engagement and advisory services.

-Third, institutional investors have made clear that they are prepared to actively engage the boards of their portfolio companies on ESG issues, and will not be shy through voting activities to influence board composition and hold boards accountable on ESG issues.
-GIC – one of the investment entities in Singapore that manage the government's reserves – became a signatory to CDP, Climate Action 100+ and the Asia Investor Group on Climate Change in 2022, which sends a clear signal that it intends to have more active engagement with its portfolio companies on climate-related risks and opportunities and offer support in their carbon transition journey.
+Third, institutional investors have made clear that they are prepared to actively engage the boards of their portfolio companies on ESG issues and will not be shy through voting activities to influence board composition and hold boards accountable on ESG issues.
+GIC – one of the investment entities in Singapore that manage the government's reserves – became a signatory to CDP, Climate Action 100+ and the Asia Investor Group on Climate Change in 2022, sending a clear signal that it intends to engage more actively with portfolio companies on climate-related risks and opportunities and offer support in their carbon transition journey.

 Singapore-headquartered bank UOB is a signatory to: